We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many at-home HPV test manufacturers won’t send their tests to people under 30 years old.
 This test is suggested for people ages 25 to 29, and is recommended for people ages 30 and up.

-Most commercially available at-home HPV tests do not accept insurance.
-If you have an insurance plan that is in-network with Molecular Testing Labs, NURX will bill your insurance directly.
+Most commercially available at-home HPV tests don’t accept insurance.
+If you have an insurance plan that’s in-network with Molecular Testing Labs, NURX will bill your insurance directly.
 You will still owe a $15 fee for the test, and may also have out-of-pocket costs to pay after your insurance has been billed.

 A $15 medical consultation fee is required with purchase.
 All tests are followed up with a medical consultation.
 Your medical consultation fee also gives you unlimited messaging with NURX’s medical team for 1 year.

 Best for follow-up support